 Similar to matchmaking, social improvements are being developed and implemented constantly, though normally will be called out in patch notes.
 This was covered in Kaplan’s big future post.
 Elsewhere he also talked about hiding the chat box and the possibility of having an appear offline option.
 He's also spoken about improving the reporting and banning system, as well as just removing poor sports from competitive play.
 Similarly, toxicity is going to be targeted severely.

 More recently, Kaplan made a large post on the forums detailing the steps they plan to take to fight against toxicity.
 It's certainly the game's largest problem right now.
+Social news is also on the schedule for BlizzCon.

 Punishment system improvements